 Strategic binaries were also legion in President Bush’s war statement, incongruously delivered from the Treaty Room of the White House: ‘as we strike military targets, we will also drop food’; the United States is ‘a friend to the Afghan people’ and ‘an enemy of those who aid terrorists’; ‘the only way to pursue peace is to pursue those who threaten it.’
 And once more, the ultimate either/or was issued: ‘Every nation has a choice to make.
 In this conflict there is no neutral ground.’

 But the war programming was interrupted by the media-savvy bin Laden.
 Shortly after the air strikes began, he appeared on Qatar’s al-Jazeera television network (‘the Arab world’s CNN’) in a pre-taped statement that was cannily delivered as a counter air-strike to the U.S. Kitted out in turban and battle fatigues, bin Laden presented his own bipolar view of the world: ‘these events have divided the world into two camps, the camp of the faithful and the camp of infidels.’
-But if opposition constituted his worldview, it was an historical mimic battle that sanctioned the counter-violence: “America has been filled with horror from north to south and east to west, and thanks be to God what America is tasting now is only a copy of what we have tasted.”
+But if opposition constituted his worldview, it was a historical mimic battle that sanctioned the counter-violence: “America has been filled with horror from north to south and east to west, and thanks be to God what America is tasting now is only a copy of what we have tasted.”

 Without falling into the trap of ‘moral equivalency’, one can discern striking similarities.
 Secretary of Defense Rumsfeld and others have made much of the ‘asymmetrical’ war being waged by the terrorists.
 And it is indeed a canny and even diabolical use of asymmetrical tactics as well as strategies when terrorists commandeer commercial aircraft and transform them into kinetic weapons of indiscriminate violence, and then deploy commercial media to counter the military strikes that follow.
 Yet, a fearful symmetry is also at work, at an unconscious, possibly pathological level, a war of escalating and competing and imitative oppositions, a mimetic war of images.

 A mimetic war is a battle of imitation and representation, in which the relationship of who we are and who they are is played out along a wide spectrum of familiarity and friendliness, indifference and tolerance, estrangement and hostility.
 It can result in appreciation or denigration, accommodation or separation, assimilation or extermination.
 It draws physical boundaries between peoples, as well as metaphysical boundaries between life and the most radical other of life, death.
-It separates human from god.
+It separates man from God.
 It builds the fence that makes good neighbors; it builds the wall that confines a whole people.
 And it sanctions just about every kind of violence.

 More than a rational calculation of interests takes us to war.
 People go to war because of how they see, perceive, picture, imagine, and speak of others: that is, how they construct the difference of others as well as the sameness of themselves through representations.
 From Greek tragedy and Roman gladiatorial spectacles to futurist art and fascist rallies, the mimetic mix of image and violence has proven to be more powerful than the most rational discourse.
 Indeed, the medical definition of mimesis is ‘the appearance, often caused by hysteria, of symptoms of a disease not actually present.’
 Before one can diagnose a cure, one must study the symptoms—or, as it was once known in medical science, practice semiology.

 It was not long before morbid symptoms began to surface from an array of terror and counter-terror networks.
 Al Qaeda members reportedly used encrypted email to communicate; steganography to hide encoded messages in web images (including pornography); Kinko’s and public library computers to send messages; underground banking networks called hawala to transfer untraceable funds; 24/7 cable networks like al-Jazeera and CNN to get the word out; and, in their preparations for 9-11, a host of other information technologies like rented cell phones, online travel agencies, and flight simulators.
-In general, networks—from television primetime to internet realtime—delivered events with an alacrity and celerity that left not only viewers but decision-makers racing to keep up.
+In general, networks—from television primetime to internet real-time—delivered events with alacrity and celerity that left not only viewers but decision-makers racing to keep up.

 With information as the life-blood and speed as the killer variable of networks, getting inside the decision-making as well the image-making loop of the opponent became the central strategy of network warfare.
 This was not lost on the U.S. national security team as it struggled after the initial attack to get ahead of the network curve.
 Sluggish reactions were followed by quicker pre-emptive actions on multiple networks.
 The Senate passed the Uniting and Strengthening America (USA) Act, which allowed for ‘roving wiretaps’ of multiple telephones, easier surveillance of e-mail and Internet traffic, and the divulgence of grand jury and wiretap transcripts to intelligence agencies.
 National Security adviser Condoleeza Rice made personal calls to heads of the television networks, asking them to pre-screen and to consider editing Al Qaeda videos for possible coded messages.
 Information about the air campaign as well as the unfolding ground interventions were heavily filtered by the Pentagon.
 Information flows slowed to a trickle from the White House and the Defense Department after harsh words and tough restrictions were imposed against leaks.
 Psychological operations were piggy-backed onto humanitarian interventions by the dropping of propaganda leaflets and food packs.
 The Voice of America began broadcasting anti-Taliban messages in Pashto.
 After the 22 ‘Most Wanted Terrorists’ were featured on the FBI’s website, the popular TV program ‘America’s Most Wanted’ ran an extended program on their individual cases.